 There are plenty of documented trips my uncle made for the government of the 3.
-Reich from Berlin to the Baltics, White Russia and Ukraine between 1942-1944, all meant to set up the structures for the settlement of Dutch farmers and craftsmen intended to be followed by like-minded settlers from Denmark, Belgium and France.
+Reich from Berlin to the Baltics, White Russia and Ukraine between 1942-1944 with the intention to implement structures for the settlement of Dutch farmers and craftsmen, to be followed by settlers from Denmark, Belgium and France.
+All this while the Jewish population of these occcupied countries already had been or still was in the process of being murdered by the Nazis which he did not mention or acknowledge in his writings as they would not have existed.

-And it was back then in D.C. when I discovered the book Heroism and Bravery in Lithuania 1941-1944 in which Alex Faitelson speaks about the Jewish Resistance in Kaunas and the legendary mass escape from the Fort he inspired, organised and helped to succeed.
+And it was back then in D.C. when I discovered the book Heroism and Bravery in Lithuania 1941-1944 in which Alex Faitelson speaks about the lively Jewish Resistance in Kaunas and the legendary mass escape from the Fort he inspired, organised and made it succeed.

 Burkhard von Harder, 2009